-Is your baby having restless sleep, not drinking or drinking well?
+Is your baby having restless sleep and not feeding well?

-Is she/he showing signs of restricted motion in the neck?
+Is your baby showing signs of restricted motion in the neck?

 What Is KISS Syndrome?

-In the study done by Biedermann (1992), the most common symptoms were:
+In the study done by Biedermann (1992), the most common symptoms of KISS syndrome were:

 - torticollis (head tilted to one side),